rasmusab/officialcocktails/officialcocktails.com/content/cocktails/naked_and_famous.md

 ![](/cocktail-images/naked_and_famous.jpeg)

-## Directions for how to make a Naked and famous
+## Directions for how to make the Naked and famous

 To make a Naked and famous cocktail, follow the steps below: